jradness/conflict/README.md

 This is the conflict file

-Create for the purpose of this demo
+Create for the purpose of this world